Introduction

 9.1 Postgres Ecosystem and Third-Party Integration

 Postgres boasts a vast ecosystem with numerous extensions, plugins, and tools developed by its active community.
 Many popular tools, frameworks, and libraries seamlessly integrate with Postgres, making it a versatile choice for developers.
+PostgreSQL supports a larger group of APIs compared to Oracle, making it more compatible with different SQL environments and applications.
 Additionally, Postgres supports various data formats, including JSON and Geospatial data, further expanding its application potential.

 Conclusion